Living in an Inbox

 First published here on Disability Arts Online, also with audio recording for visually impaired audiences.
 How many of us have had the experience of speaking and yet not being heard?
 Despite having the… Continue reading

-Children and data
+Sleeper Cell: children and data

 In 1939, sculptor Isamu Noguchi made the first baby monitor commissioned in response to a high-profile kidnapping for which a Glasgow nanny, Betty Gow, was wrongly accused.
 Tapping into parents’ fears and desires… Continue reading